Xmick01/SOAR-EDR-Project/README.md

 ## Objective

-The SOAR EDR project focuses on creating a practical, automated security workflow using Lima Charlie, Tines, Slack, and email.
+The SOAR EDR project focuses on creating a practical, automated security workflow using LimaCharlie, Tines, Slack, and email.
 The goal is to establish a streamlined process for detecting and responding to security threats.
-This involves setting up Lima Charlie to identify specific threats, such as a hack tool (Lazagne), and utilizing Tines to automate responses.
+This involves setting up LimaCharlie to identify specific threats, such as a hack tool (Lazagne), and utilizing Tines to automate responses.
 Alerts with detailed information are sent to Slack and email, prompting a decision on whether to isolate a machine.
 If isolation is approved, it is automatically carried out.
 The project integrates various security tools to enhance the efficiency of the detection and response process.
 By completion, participants will gain hands-on experience in setting up detection rules, creating automated playbooks, and managing security alerts—key skills for any cybersecurity professional.

 ### Skills Learned
-* **EDR Configuration and Management:** Skills in setting up and managing EDR systems, including the integration and customization of Lima Charlie for endpoint security.
+* **EDR Configuration and Management:** Skills in setting up and managing EDR systems, including the integration and customization of LimaCharlie for endpoint security.
 * **SOAR Automation and Workflow Design:** Proficiency in using SOAR tools like Tines to automate security processes and create effective incident response workflows.
 * **Security Integration and Communication:** Expertise in coordinating various security tools (e.g., Slack, email) for streamlined threat detection and response.
 * **Playbook Development:** Ability to design and implement automated playbooks for efficient incident management and response.